Lower Teeth Braces: Types, Benefits, and Considerations

 Maintenance and Care

-The effectiveness of any orthodontic treatment depends on proper upkeep and treatment.
-This calls for careful brushing and flossing to prevent plaque development around the brackets on traditional braces.
+The effectiveness of any orthodontic treatment depends on proper care and maintenance.
+Traditional braces require careful brushing and flossing to prevent plaque buildup around brackets.

 Wear clear aligners for the prescribed hours every day, and clean them regularly.
-Since lingual braces are placed on the inner side of teeth, cleaning them using specialized tools like interdental brushes can be necessary to ensure no food fragments are caught.
+Lingual braces require special cleaning tools like interdental brushes because they’re placed behind your teeth.

 Conclusion